MillerMarc1/Crypto-MinerDashboard/README.md

 Add your wallet address to the $wallet variable.
 Make sure to only add the value after 0x.

-Finally, in order to schedule the sript to retrieve data, Task Scheduler or SQL jobs can be created.
+Finally, in order to schedule the script to retrieve data, Task Scheduler or SQL jobs can be created.
 Simply run the script in daily intervals and the data will be updated.

 ## Power BI Dashboard